daipe-ai/platform-docs/docs/getting-started/data-pipelines-project-setup.md

 **Prerequisites**:

-For initial setup of Bricksflow based project / repository:
+For initial setup of Data Pipelines project / repository:

 - Successfully deployed **Infrastructure** from [Datalake resources](datalake-resources-setup.md) page
 - Permission to create Personal Access token in your DevOps organization project

-## How to set up Bricksflow based project?
+## How to set up Data Pipelines project?

 ###1.
 Create Personal access token for the first run of the pipeline
 - The Personal Access token is needed just for the first run of the pipeline to create a new Bricksflow based project DevOps repository and initial set up of the CICD pipeline